raleighvon/Shirt-Size-CSS/README.md

 # Shirt Size CSS
 A uniform approach to padding and margin

-Who hasn't eyeballed a margin or padding before much to the frustration of the designers?
+Who hasn't ever eyeballed a margin or padding much to the frustration of the designers?
 Follow the Shirt Size CSS approach and forget about eyeballing.
-All you need to do is remember a very simple pattern and get agreement with design on what the base sizes shall be.
+All you need to do is remember a very simple pattern and also get in agreement with design on what the base sizes shall be.
+Aside from that try your best to stick to the pattern.

 [size]-[side*]-[spacing]